developersu/ns-usbloader/README.md

 That's where all logs dropped.
 Verbose information about transmissions comes here.

-Why when 'Net' once started it never ends?
+Why when 'NET' once started it never ends?

 Because there is HTTP server inside of application.
-It can't determine the moment when all transmissions finished (unless they failed).
-So you have to look on your NS screen and 'Interrupt' is once done.
+It can't determine the moment when all transmissions finishes (unless they failed).
+So you have to look on your NS screen and 'Interrupt' it once done.

 ### Tips&tricks
 #### Linux: Add user to 'udev' rules to use NS not-from-root-account